 |Source: Instituto Nacional de Estatistica (INE)|

-Lisbon is almost a textbook case on how to destroy a city without bombing it, as tenancy laws have discouraged landlordism by giving tenants controlled rents, and protecting them against eviction.
+The shrinking of private rental market was caused by tenancy laws that discouraged landlordism by giving tenants controlled rents and protecting them against eviction.
 As a result, young people either live at home, or pay exorbitant key money, or buy an apartment.

-On August 14, 2012, the Portuguese government approved new legal measure, Law 31/2012, as a structural reform of the current urban lease regime.
+On August 14, 2012, the Portuguese government approved new legal measure, Law 31/2012, to reform the current urban lease regime.
 It is part of the condition for the country’s €78bn bailout agreement from the IMF, ECB and European Commission.

 Changes in the law include the following: